 I also have developed a wardrobe that will work for both the work day and the evening.
 The shirts or blouses that I bring are usually convertible and fine for dinner in the evening.
 However, if you are wearing nicer shirts or dresses during the day, you may also want to consider packing casual tops for the evening as well.

 My biggest fear is leaving my laptop charger at home.
-It has actually happened once in my life when I arrived to a client – fortunately I was able to share a charger with a coworker, but I had to ship a new charger to my hotel overnight.
-Most of these items are always in my work bag and travel with me even to the office, but I wanted to go ahead and include on the business trip packing list here.
+Most of these items are always in my work bag and travel with me even to the office, but I wanted to go ahead and include on the packing list for work trips here.

 Work Laptop & Charger // Make sure that you bring your work computer!
 It’s difficult to get anything done without your laptop and you do not want to waste time waiting on it to be shipped.
 The single most important thing for you to bring is your computer.